-Breaking down the budget allocation into wards, it can be seen that allocations differed slightly by Ward:
+Breaking down the budget allocation into wards, allocations differed slightly by Ward:

-- Roads allocation was much higher from Dundas & Epping residents. - Greenspace allocation was highest from Rosehill - On average Dundas, Parramatta and North Rocks allocated higher amounts to stormwater assets than the other 2 wards. - Rosehill allocated the highest average amount to footpaths compared to all other wards. - Heritage sites reached the top 5 in Dundas and Rosehill (but not in other wards) - Carparks in Epping were allocated a higher average than all other wards
+- Roads allocation was much higher from Dundas & Epping residents. - Greenspace allocation was highest from Rosehill. - On average Dundas, Parramatta and North Rocks allocated higher amounts to stormwater assets other wards. - Rosehill allocated the highest average amount to footpaths compared to all other wards. - Heritage sites reached the top 5 in Dundas and Rosehill (but not in other wards). - Carparks in Epping were allocated a higher average than all other wards.